pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * If I were the king of the world, I would have made you my queen!

 # adjectives

+## edible
+* It's edible but not necessarily delicious.

 ## envious
 * I'm envious of people that earn more than I do.